Analyzing and fixing the issues

 )

-We repeat a similar optimization for Sales Amount Currency and Total Cost Currency.
-The measure Margin Currency % has a different issue.
+Repeat a similar optimization for Sales Currency and Total Cost Currency.

 Here is the code of the initial Margin Currency % measure: